metaPhorest/metaPhorest.org/en/seminars/115/index.md

-## 115th metaPhorest Seminar: TOmoki NAnasawa & Tomoya Ishibashi
+## 115th metaPhorest Seminar: Tomoki Nanasawa & Tomoya Ishibashi

 #### This event will be primarily in Japanese.